laserroger/QSP-Latex/README.md

 ## 4. How to report errors?

 Well, you can send emails but I personally doesn't suggest you to do so.
 Please check where the original file went wrong, and leave a message at this github page.
 If you're interested in this, you can also fork this project, which have all the necessary .tex file (but without figures).
-You can amend the .tex file and push.
+You can amend the .tex file and pull a request.
 I would merge the newest version.

 ## 5. Do we have another material about QSP?